 Who might access or receive your personal data?

-Recipients of personal data provided as a result of your visiting this website will generally only consist of our employees and employers and contractors of our technology partner MDRxTECH LLP (“MXT”).
+Recipients of personal data provided as a result of your visiting this website will generally only consist of our employees and employers and contactors of our technology partner MDRxTECH LLP (“MXT”).
 In certain circumstances we or they may be compelled to provide information we hold to third parties, such as regulatory or law enforcement bodies.
 We and they would only do so in compliance with the law, and where strictly necessary.

 We and MXT do not intend to transfer your personal data provided or collected as a result of visiting our website outside of the UK.